ptzianos/hermes/marketplace/README.md

 For deployments in production there are Ansible roles and playbooks in the `./ansible` directory that can be used to deploy it.

+All dependencies are installed using poetry.
+If you wish to use any database except sqlite in production you need to install the correct Python bindings through the Ansible script.
+In the current setup, the Ansible script will install outside of poetry, psycopg2 through the package manager to be used for the database connection.

 ### Dependencies

 - Ansible
 - Python >= 2.7
-- A server with 1 CPU and > 2GB RAM
+- A server with at least 1 CPU and > 2GB RAM

 ## Development Instance